aquasecurity/opsgenie-plugin/README.md

 ----|-------
-Scanning|Images that failed the security scans and are non-compliant Scanning|Hosts that failed the security scans and are non-compliant Assurance|Attempts to push non-complaint or unregistered images to the cluster Runtime|Suspicious or unauthorized activity in a container Runtime|Suspicious or unauthorized network activity at a container level
+Scanning|Images that failed the security scans and are non-compliant Scanning|Hosts that failed the security scans and are non-compliant Assurance|Attempts to push non-compliant or unregistered images to the cluster Runtime|Suspicious or unauthorized activity in a container Runtime|Suspicious or unauthorized network activity at the container level

 _Example: Host Failed Assurance Policy_
 ![Host ticket](/images/imagefailed.jpg)